 Latrobe Valley coal mines rehabilitation

-As Victoria moves away from coal-fired energy, work is underway for the rehabilitation of the Latrobe Valley brown coal mines.
+As Victoria moves away from coal-fired energy, the focus is shifting towards the closure and rehabilitation of the Latrobe Valley brown coal mines.

 The 3 mines – Hazelwood, Yallourn and Loy Yang – are each at different stages of closure and rehabilitation: